 Most of the information on this page is available on other pages on the website.
 It is condensed here, in the hopes that we can answer your questions quickly.
 If you want more information on a topic, please look through the website.
-If you would like to download the Parent Orientation of Troop 31 and Introduction to Merit Badges, Please click Here.

 A fundamental principle of Scouting is that troops be “Boy Led”.
 However, this does not mean that parents cannot have fun too.
 There are many different roles to fill and ways to contribute.
 If you get involved you will quickly learn that adults in scouting share in the fellowship, participate in activities, have access to some of the best leadership training available anywhere and develop many wonderful new friends.
 We need your help: supporting an activity, teaching a skill and helping with advancement.
 Your involvement can be as expansive or as limited as your schedule allows - but we encourage you to get involved.
 Please take the time to speak with one of our leaders to learn more.

 In Boy Scouts, leaders and parents provide support.
 The Scouts plan the meetings and events.
 We help with guidance, resources and support.
 It is very tempting to jump in when your son or another boy is struggling.
 Our leaders are trained in coaching and in providing enough support so the struggle turns into a learning experience.
 Our objective is to teach them teamwork and leadership.
 The Senior Patrol Leader, his assistants and the individual Patrol Leaders lead the troop.
 The troop operates “The Patrol Method” using the patrol of 3-8 boys as the core operational element.
 If your son has questions, they are first directed to the Patrol Leader and then the Senior Patrol Leader.
 If you are patient and just sit back and watch you will see an amazing transformation.